tylerelias/HONN-Project-1/README.md

 ### PersonTest.java

 - Testing the People Class
-- This was a class where all the tests for Person are, these test are not meant as pass/failed tests.
+- This class is where all the tests for Person are, these test are not meant as pass/failed tests but rather to check for functionality.

 ## Publication [Folder]

 ### Publication.java

-- Stores information needed for Publication data
+- Stores information needed for the Publication data
 - Functions in the class:
 ```java
 public Publication(String firstName, String lastName, String publicationTitle, String ISBN, String journal, int year, String type)